 Eligibility depends on factors such as income, assets and household size.

-Rule of thumb: If your pension is less than £1,062 (exactly your standard needs), you are more likely to receive basic income support in old age, otherwise housing benefit.
+Rule of thumb: If your pension is less than £1,062 (exactly your standard needs), you are more likely to receive basic income support in old age, otherwise living allowance

 This blog post compares both benefits and answers frequently asked questions.